-Dr. Taves and Dr. Stoerzbach are Doctors of Physical Therapy.
-As physical therapists we are trained in how to evaluate and restore movement problems.
+Here at Novera we focus on manual therapy.
+As hands-on therapists we are trained in how to evaluate and restore movement problems.
 As we discussed above, all of the symptoms of a headache can be explained by loss of movement in specific joints in the neck.

 There is actually a significant difference between chiropractic and physical therapy when it comes to treating headaches and migraines.

 It is essential for anyone with headaches to be evaluated by a physical therapist that specializes in headaches because they are best equipped to evaluate and restore movement problems.
 In this case, evaluating the movement of each specific joint in the neck that may cause your pain is essential.
 Chiropractic care can be helpful, but the focus is primarily on alignment rather than movement.

 I've already tried Physical Therapy...

 Most of our patients that come to see us have already seen a physical therapist.
 So it’s normal to ask, “What makes you different?”

 The idea is this… having a lack of success with a physician or MD means that you move on to the next MD, or maybe you are referred to a specialist that is better equipped to handle your specific case.
 That specialist has dedicated his or her career to that one subset of medicine and will have a better idea of what treatment will be effective.

 The same is true for Physical Therapy.
 As a profession, we are growing and increasing in our reach within the community.
 With increased growth comes the ability to specialize and have a more focused patient population.

 Novera means “New Era,” meaning a new era of what a Physical Therapist can do for you.
 Novera is your headache specialist.
 Our providers have dedicated their careers to helping this specific patient population with treatments that can be effective for even the toughest cases.